 In a modern system, responsible for managing critically dangerous situations, a wide variety of factors should be considered if such a system is to be marked successful.
 Such factors could be the seamless flow of information, the data integrity and the system's efficient control and management.
-However, a very important factor that has an increasing effect in the credibility of a danger, crisis, management system is security and trust.
+However, an important factor that has an increasing effect in the credibility of a crisis management system is security and trust.
 When dealing with emergency situations, information must be directed accurately to the correct agency but most of all this information must be delivered unchanged and protected from unintended access and malicious attacks.
-Therefore, the question that rises in the above scenario is how trust can be ensured when information is exchanged through the data channels of a communication system designed for critical situations like danger, crisis events or accidents (forest fires, dump overflows, terrorist actions, power plant failures e.t.c).
+Therefore, the question that rises in the above scenario is how trust can be ensured when information is exchanged through the data channels of a communication system designed for critical situations such as danger, crisis events, or accidents (e.g., forest fires, dump overflows, terrorist actions, power plant failures).